During COVID not all ministries are running, please check the church diary/event calendar to see what is currently being run.

 We meet in Thakeham Village Hall at 7.45pm usually on the third Wednesday of each month.
 Everyone welcome!

 Sunday mornings include activities for children of all ages.
 During the month there are a number of activities for Children and Young people.

-Friday Night Youth – Currently meeting twice a month
+Friday Night Youth – Currently meeting every Friday at Dalesdown.

 A time of fun, craft and a lively bible story ending with supper.
 The first Thursday of each month (No Messy Church in August & it will be the 2nd Thursday in December).
 For more information please contact the church office.
 We also have regular family socials and time together over the year.

 We take the safeguarding of all those we have contact with very seriously.
 The church is fully committed to the belief that all children, young people and vulnerable adults have a fundamental right to be protected from harm and, therefore, fully recognises it’s responsibility for Safeguarding.
 A full Safeguarding policy is in place and can be made available for you, should you wish to read it.

 We run quarterly Women’s Breakfasts and a yearly Women Together Day.Check the Church Events page for more information or email email@example.com